syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

 # Creating a Syncfusion® Document SDK application

-Syncfusion® provides the Document SDK Template Studio in Visual Studio Code, which allows you to create a Syncfusion® Blazor application with Syncfusion® Document SDK components(PDF, Word, Excel and Powerpoint).
+Syncfusion® provides the Document SDK Template Studio in Visual Studio Code, which allows you to create a Syncfusion® Blazor application with Syncfusion® Document SDK components(PDF, Word, Excel and PowerPoint).
 The Syncfusion® Blazor app is created with the required component Syncfusion® NuGet references, namespaces, styles, and component render code.
 The Template Studio provides an easy-to-use project wizard that walks you through the process of creating an application with Syncfusion® Document SDK components.

 N> Document SDK project templates from `v33.1.3` are supported by the Syncfusion® Visual Studio Code project template.